On some perturbation properties of nonsmooth optimization on Riemannian manifolds with applications: Application II: Riemannian augmented Lagrangian method

-\begin{remark} Based on Theorem \ref{cor:vs-positive-semi}, it can be concluded that the positive definiteness of the generalized Hessian of the augmented Lagrangian function is equivalent to the manifold strong variational sufficient condition of problem (\ref{eq:problem-mani}) at the stationary point.
-This relationship underscores the pivotal role played by manifold strong variational sufficiency in ensuring the efficiency of the semi-smooth Newton method for solving the RALM subproblem. \end{remark}
+\begin{remark} Based on Theorem \ref{thm:strong-vari-suff-ssosc} and Lemma \ref{lem:equi-general-jacobian}, the positive definiteness of the generalized Hessian of the augmented Lagrangian function is equivalent to the manifold strong variational sufficient condition of problem (\ref{eq:problem-mani}) at the KKT point.
+This equivalence underscores the pivotal role of manifold strong variational sufficiency in ensuring the efficiency of the semismooth Newton method for solving the RALM subproblem. \end{remark}